mesosphere/dcos-commons/docs/tutorial.md

 scheduler's persistent volume is reused on restart.
 A new persistent volume is created when a node fails.

-By default the mechanism for determining whether a task has permanently failed is time based.
-When a task stays in a terminal state for some configurable duration it is determined to have failed.
-By default, this duration is 20 minutes.
-Once tasks have been determined to have permanently failed a second configurable parameter determines how many destructive task replacements may occur in a given time period.
+The mechanism to determine whether a task has permanently failed is time-based by default.
+When a task stays in a terminal state for some configurable duration, it is determined to have failed.
+The default duration is 20 minutes.
+Once tasks have been determined to have permanently failed, a second configurable parameter determines how many destructive task replacements may occur in a given time period.
 By default, no more than one task may be destructively replaced in any 10 minute period.
-Finally automatic destructive recovery may be entirely suppressed.
+Finally, automatic destructive recovery may be entirely suppressed.

-Consider the simplest construct for the `DefaultScheduler` in which automatic destructive recovery configuration is exposed:
+Consider the simplest construct for the `DefaultScheduler`, in which automatic destructive recovery configuration is exposed:

 ```java